drwasho/FLIM-Merge/README.md

 Who to thank
 ============

-This script was written by Dr Inge Seim, GitHub'd by me.
+This script was written by Dr Inge Seim... bug tested and GitHub'd by me.

 Send your Bitcoins to Inge at: 1Hvsw4SYYbofjbyZA4BxdYEM31Kta3y1vY